Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 Supported Employment and Education

-Supported employment and education programs are designed to help teens with schizophrenia successfully transition into adulthood.
-These programs offer individualized support in finding and maintaining jobs and continuing education tailored to each teen’s abilities and needs.
-By focusing on building practical skills and offering ongoing support, they empower teens to gain independence and confidence in their future endeavors.
+Supported employment and education programs help teens with schizophrenia successfully transition into adulthood.
+These programs offer individualized support for finding and maintaining jobs and continuing education tailored to each teen’s abilities and needs.
+By focusing on building practical skills and offering ongoing support, these programs empower teens to gain independence and confidence in their future endeavors.

 Peer Support Programs